Ayush12521198/Weather_Dashboard/README.md

 Usage

-    Start the development server:
+1.Start the development server:

-    bash

      npm start

-Open your browser and navigate to http://localhost:3000
+2.Open your browser and navigate to http://localhost:3000

-Enter a city name in the search bar and click the search button to get the weather information.
+3.Enter a city name in the search bar and click the search button to get the weather information.